josephmjoy/robotics/python_robotutils/NOTES.md

         Creates a new remote node from a string representation of the address
         WARNING: Depending on the transport and the string representation, this method can block as it attempts to perform network operations.
-        NOTE: Robotcomm never calls this method.
+        NOTE: RobotComm never calls this method.
 This is for the client's benefit.
         Consider deprecating.
         """
 ```